Vale - Lyn Stonehouse (Update with Funeral arrangements)

-It is with great sadness that I report the sad passing of our friend and colleague Stan Holland who passed away peacefully after a long illness at approximately 11.00am on Mon 26 Mar 2018).
-He had his family by his side at the end.
+Association member Jim Harper reports that it is with great sadness that I report the sad passing of our friend and colleague Stan Holland who passed away peacefully after a long illness at approximately 11.00am on Mon 26 Mar 2018.
+He says he had his family by his side at the end.

 On behalf of the President and members of the AABC Association we pass on our best wishes and sincere condolences to wife Lyn, Robin, Gary and Kerry and the extended family

 Vale - Rosemary Dyer

 Rod Hingston (14.5) former Apprentice has advised the association that Rosemary Dyer, wife of Norm Dyer, a former Army Apprentice from the 14.5 Intake, had passed away unexpectedly on Mon 26 Mar 2018 afer being admitted to hospital.

 Norm Dyer was a 14.5 Musician who during his final year of training at Balcombe was involved in a serious car accident in Mornington and sustained multiple injuries and spend a long time in Concord Repatriation Hospital and was finally discharged after approximately two years.
 Norm and Rosemary were married for 25 years.